You are here: Home » German Immigration Lawyer for Private & Business Clients » How to Get German Citizenship: German Immigration Lawyer Advice

 • Proof of the possession of other citizenship.

-Organising all of the required documentation can be difficult, and sourcing the original documents can be challenging for applicants outside of Germany.
+Organising all required documentation can be difficult, and sourcing the original documents can be challenging for applicants outside of Germany.
 For this reason, working alongside experienced legal counsel is advisable.
-Our lawyers will help you speed up the process wherever possible and ensure that your application follows all the requirements.
+Our lawyers will help you speed up the process wherever possible and ensure that your application meets all requirements.
 Our team works alongside clients with complex cases daily and can provide all the support needed in preparing your case.
-Mistakes made in the application can result in long delays and can result higher costs.
+Mistakes made in the application can result in long delays and higher costs.

 See our page on German Citizenship by Descent & Ancestry for more information.